Google's self-driving car push spurs hiring spree at automakers

 MORE JOBS

-Bavarian rival Audi, the premium brand owned by Volkswagen, said its workforce had increased by 8 percent between January and June to 81,640 staff.
+Bavarian rival Audi, the premium brand owned by Volkswagen (VOWG_p.DE), said its workforce had increased by 8 percent between January and June to 81,640 staff.

 Audi plans to add another 6,000 staff "primarily to support the development of pioneering technologies as well as for the expansion of our international sites".